-Our project team believes that an evaluation of AC Austin will fill knowledge gaps and provide important and novel insights into the benefits and drawbacks of decentralized cooperative sharing platforms as compared to more prevalent centralized commercial approaches.
+This evaluation of Arcade City Austin fills knowledge gaps and provides important and novel insights into the benefits and drawbacks of decentralized cooperative sharing platforms as compared to more prevalent centralized commercial approaches.

 Investigating the Energy and Environmental Implications of Artificial Intelligence Applications in the Chemical Manufacturing Industry

-This research project aims to address the data and analysis gaps that are so critical for encouraging the adoption of artificial intelligence in chemical manufacturing.
-The researchers will develop a metric-based framework to quantify the energy and environmental impacts of artificial intelligence applications in the chemical industry.
+This research project aims to address the data and analysis gaps that are critical for encouraging the adoption of artificial intelligence in chemical manufacturing.
+The researchers develop a metric-based framework to quantify the energy and environmental impacts of artificial intelligence applications in the chemical manufacturing industry.